Hawaii Workers’ Compensation Insurance

 • Some 25% stockholders

-If you fall into one of these categories, you may still want to consider getting workers’ comp insurance since it could provide coverage if you’re hurt on the job.
+If you fall into one of these categories, you may still want to consider getting workers’ comp insurance since it could provide coverage if you’re hurt or become ill on the job.

 For example, if you own a small retail store and fall off a ladder while restocking shelves and injure your back, your recovery takes several weeks.
 Workers’ comp could help cover your medical expenses and lost wages while your store is closed.